Prabhatsir31/Prabhatsir31/README.md

 - 🙌 **Open Source Projects** are something I'd like to work on.

-- 💬 Ask me about **Frontend**
+- 💬 Ask me about **Full-Stack**

-- ✨ Interested in exploring the possibilities of *"Frontend Developer"*
+- ✨ Interested in exploring the possibilities of *"Software Developer"*

 - 📫 How to reach me **srivastavaprabhat522@gmail.com**